Jordyn Woods

-Jordyn Woods (born September 23, 1997) is an American socialite.
-She is known for appearing in the reality television show Life of Kylie.
+Jordyn Elizabeth Woods-Towns (born September 23, 1997) is an American model, socialite, and singer.
+The daughter of The Fresh Prince of Bel-Air sound engineer John Woods, she grew up as part of the Smith family's extended circle through her family's longtime friendship with Will Smith.
+As a childhood friend of Kylie Jenner, she gained prominence from her appearances on the reality television series Keeping Up with the Kardashians, later starring on Life of Kylie.

 Early life

-Jordyn Woods was born in Los Angeles on September 23, 1997, to John Woods, a television sound engineer, and Elizabeth Woods, a talent and brand manager.
-She has two brothers named John Jr. and Joshua, and a sister named Jodie.
+Jordyn Elizabeth Woods was born in Los Angeles on September 23, 1997, to John Woods, a television sound engineer, and Elizabeth Woods, a talent and brand manager.
+She has two brothers, named John Jr. and Joshua, and a sister named Jodie.
 She was raised in Oak Park, California and remembers being one of only two black girls at her school.
 Woods' parents later divorced, and she moved around frequently, eventually deciding to do homeschooling after her family moved to Calabasas, California when she was thirteen.
 Woods' father died from cancer when she was nineteen.

 Her father worked on The Fresh Prince of Bel-Air, and her family is close with Will Smith and Jada Pinkett Smith, whom she considers her uncle and aunt.

 Woods modeled briefly as a child.

 Career

 Modeling

 Woods was signed to Wilhelmina in 2015 after an agent discovered her on Instagram and asked if she was interested in modeling.
 In May 2016, Woods walked her first runway in the Lane Bryant and Christian Siriano fashion show.
 Woods was a model for Khloé Kardashian's clothing company, Good American, from 2016 until 2019.

 In 2017, Woods walked in her first New York Fashion Week show.
-She appeared on the September 2019 issue of Cosmopolitan UK.
+She appeared on the September 2019 cover of Cosmopolitan UK.